agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 .. _swarm_config:

-Configure the cluster and deploy the stack
+Configure the Cluster and Deploy the Stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``cluster`` mode with the OVA uses docker swarm for the overlay and network orchestration.
 Even if